daily-co/daily-track-forwarding/README.md

 And open a tunnel (if necessary) and start and stop track forwarding as described above.

-## sending a test audio file directly to a web socket server
+## Sending a test audio file directly to your web socket server

 It can be useful to test your web socket server without starting and stopping actual call audio tracks.
-Here's how to do that.
+Here's how to do that. `file-to-ws.js` implements the sending side of the audio track forwarding protocol.

 Start the reference/toy web socket server: